Photo: Carolina Gutiérrez

 First International Population Census

-From September 29 to October 3, 2022, the first international census of the Great Green Macaw was carried out in several countries of South and Central America.
+From September 29 to October 3, 2022 and 2023, the first and second international census of the Great Green Macaw was carried out in several countries of South and Central America.
 The objective of the census was to increase the information on the wild populations of the species.
 Thanks to the support of the Macaw Recovery Network and Colombia's Natural National Parks, Horizon Conservation had the opportunity to participate in this activity.
 The results were amazing!
 We found a total of 12 individuals (which complement the existing records within the Paramillo National Natural Park), and we were able to locate a feeding area and two possible nesting sites for the species, which is extremely important to understand how the Great Green Macaw is using the available resources in the area.

 Conservation actions: